 When we eat food, which we perceive as healthy, we usually eat too much.
 We think healthy food is low on calories.
 Or we presume it burns more body fat.
 A symptom of these mistakes is how we assess portion size.

-The assessment of portion size comes with an obvious risk.
+The assessment of portion size comes with obvious risks.
 We have to correctly estimate the caloric value of the different portions.
 Research shows that we’re not good at making such estimates.

 Every gain comes with a loss